- When is the festival and where is it located?

 A. No one under the age of 21 may drink on the premises.
 Underage drinking is not tolerated.

-A. If you are over the age of 21, yes.
+A. If you are 21 and over, yes.
 Beer and wine may be purchased at the Beer Garden near the main stage.

 A. Yes, personal alcohol is allowed in the camping area and the main stage area.
 No glass in main stage area.
 Please bring cans, plastic or reusable container.